TinkurLab/monorepo-pr-labeler-action/CONTRIBUTING.md

 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.

+## Releasing

+In order to release a new version, you need to compile the package using `npm run build`.
+This will output a `dist/index.js` file.
+Then, perform the following actions:

+- `git add dist/index.js`
+- `git commit -m "Release x.x.x"`
+- `git tag -a -m "Release x.x.x" x.x.x`
+- `git push --follow-tags`

+This will push the compiled version & tag it with the new version.

 ## Resources